 Final Thoughts: Mac User Password Management

 Apple devices have always been a tightly-knit ecosystem of apps designed to work well together.
 The iCloud Keychain fits this pattern by integrating into the macOS menus and apps.
-You get the benefits of a secure cloud storage credential vault without paying extra money or setting up new accounts.
+However, if you need features beyond what iCloud Keychain offers, we recommend looking at a dedicated third-party password manager.

 FAQ